The Daily Fix: By delaying Kashmir petitions, courts are behaving like they did during Emergency

 In 2017, delivering a judgement recognising privacy as a fundamental right, the Supreme Court decided to legally bury the biggest embarrassment in its history.
 The court expressly overruled its decision in a matter scholars call the “habeas corpus case”.
 In 1976, the Supreme Court had ruled that habeas corpus, a writ directing the authorities to produce a person before the court, stood suspended in times of Emergency.
-This decision ensured that thousands of people who had been illegal detained by the Indira Gandhi regime remained in jail.
+This decision ensured that thousands of people who had been illegally detained by the Indira Gandhi regime remained in jail.

 Why was it so important to formally overrule a decision that had already lost its credibility over the last four decades?
 The Supreme Court often reminds the executive and the public at large that it is the last resort for people whose fundamental rights have been violated.
 The court has consistently maintained that it cannot remain a spectator when fundamental rights are trampled by a government’s arbitrary actions.